Chaser Game (manga)

-Chaser Game (チェイサーゲーム) is a Japanese manga series written by Hiroshi Matsuyama and illustrated by Matsushima Yukitaro.
+Chaser Game (チェイサーゲーム) is a Japanese manga series written by Hiroshi Matsuyama and illustrated by Yukitaro Matsushima.
 It began serialization online via Famitsu on December 18, 2018.
 The series draws from Matsuyama's own experience working at CyberConnect2 as the story follows its protagonist Tatsuya Shindo, a game designer who is promoted to a senior position at CyberConnect2, who learns to deal with his new responsibilities.
 In 2022 a live-action television drama adaptation of the series was produced by TV Tokyo.

 In 2024 a spin-off television drama titled "Chaser Game W" was produced by TV Tokyo featuring an original story that centered around two lesbians working in the game industry.
-In 2025 it was adapted into a manga series written by Hoshiteru Hosaka and illustrated by Seiju Natsumegu.

 Media

 Manga

 Written by Hiroshi Matsuyama and illustrated by Matsushima Yukitaro, Chaser Game was released online via Famitsu from December 18, 2018, to November 1, 2021.
 The first seven volumes are considered the "first season", with volume eight containing a short manga that Matsuyama drew during the airing of the first season of the live-action adaptation.
 A "second season" of the manga began after this and is collected from volume nine onward.
-The series has been collected into thirteen tankōbon volumes.
+The series has been collected into fifteen tankōbon volumes.

-Spin Off

-A yuri spin-off manga adapting the story of Chaser Game W began serialization digitally through CyberConnect2 on March 13, 2025.
-The series is written by Hoshiteru Hosaka and illustrated by Seiju Natsumegu.
-One volume has been released as of May 8, 2025.